Framing is one of the important composition technique used in photography. In this week’s session, let’s explore more on framing our pictures.

 First why “Frame”?
-Well main purpose of framing is to emphasize our subject in the picture.
+Well, the main purpose of framing is to emphasize our subject in the picture.
 Please recall from the earlier sessions, I talked about a successful picture is the one where your viewer spends more time!
-So you have to build a atmosphere in your picture such a way that viewer concentrates more on your intended subject.
+So you have to build an atmosphere in your picture such a way that viewer concentrates more on your intended subject.
 Successful frames guide your viewer into your subject.

-So lets look at how to create a effective frame?
+So let’s look at how to create an effective frame?
 Generally framing is achieved by composing the picture such way that one or more edges of your picture intentionally contains other objects to make a frame.
 It really does not matter how many edges you are able to bring in, you can effectively achieve a frame just by using one edge too.
 The frames can be made up of anything such as solid structures, trees, shadows or even blurs.
-Generally the objects by which your frame should not be a not a interesting one, it could be a something more abstract or trivial thing so that viewer’s eye’s should ignore.
+Generally, the objects by which your frame should not be a not an interesting one, it could be a something more abstract or trivial thing so that viewer’s eye’s should ignore.
 It’s very important to note that you don’t attract viewers attention to your frame and produce a distraction.

 Frames can …